& Ball is the oldest private polygraph firm in the Greater Seattle area. Established is 1974 by Dewey Gillespie, Ball

 experience, and his reputation in the legal community for accuracy, impartiality, honesty and experience.
 No private polygraph

-company has a finer reputation than Ball & Gillespie Polygraph.
-In the last 37 years, Ball & Gillespie Polygraph has
+company has a finer reputation than Bendiksen & Ball Polygraph.
+In the last 37 years, Bendiksen & Ball has established

 reputation is known throughout Washington State.
-Contact the Washington Association of Criminal Defense Lawyers, Ball &
+Contact the Washington Association of Criminal Defense Lawyers, Bendiksen

-Gillespie Polygraph is an associate member.
-Our reputation is also known among police and government agencies from Bellingham
+& Ball is an associate member.
+Our reputation is also known among police and government agencies from Bellingham to Vancouver.

 At your request, should your client pass his polygraph examination we will make